-- In March 2020, the federal government announced that it would provide CAD 305 million to an Indigenous Community Support Fund to address the immediate needs of First Nations (CAD 215 million), Inuit (CAD 45 million), and Métis Nation (CAD 30 million) communities.
+In March 2020, the federal government announced that it would provide CAD 305 million to an Indigenous Community Support Fund to address the immediate needs of First Nations (CAD 215 million), Inuit (CAD 45 million), and Métis Nation (CAD 30 million) communities.
 CAD 15 million would be used to support regional, urban, and off-reserve organizations.
-On May 21, 2020, the government announced an additional CAD 75 million for Indigenous peoples living in urban centers and off-reserve, for a total Indigenous Community Support Fund of CAD 380 million.
-On August 12, 2020, the federal government announced that the fund would be increased to CAD 685 million. - The federal government will provide CAD 100 million to support federal health measures, including supporting preparedness in First Nation, Inuit, and Métis Nation communities.
+On May 21, 2020, the government announced an additional CAD 75 million for Indigenous peoples living in urban centres and off-reserve, for a total Indigenous Community Support Fund of CAD 380 million.
+On August 12, 2020, the federal government announced that the fund would be increased to CAD 685 million.